manuGil/lecture-notes/git-lecture-notes.md

     $ git branch -M main [will change the name of the main branch of the repo to make it more friendly]
     $ git push -u origin main
     ```
-> **known issue with push.** If your operating system has a password manager configured, `git push` will try to use it when it needs your username and password.
-In Windows, a small window might pop up, and you will need to enter your password twice (once in the terminal and once in the pop-up window.
+> **known issue with push.** If your operating system has a password manager configured, `git push` will try to use it, when it needs your username and password.
+In **Windows**: a small window might pop up, and you will need to enter your password twice (once in the terminal and once in the pop-up window.
 For typing the username and password only once in the terminal.
 Type the following before using **git push**: `unset SSH_ASKPASS`

 ### c.
 Check the repo has been completed successfully
 * Go back to your repo page and refresh the browser.